mbpeterson70/padm_project_peterson_appel/README.md

 ![cb](media/cubic_bezier.jpg)

-The bezier curve is a function of u which itself is a function of t in our formulation.
-The T is the total number of time steps, where t is the time step of the point.
-Therefore giving the relation: 0 <= u <= 1.
-The problem was constrained by stating that the first and last bezier coefficient equaled the start and goal joint angle.
+The bezier curve is a function of *u* which is simply *t*/*T*, where t is the current time-step and T is the total number of time-steps.
+Thus, u is bounded as 0 <= u <= 1.
+The problem was constrained by stating that the first and last bezier coefficient equal the start and goal joint angle respectively.

 ![sf](media/initial_and_final_constraint.jpg)